eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory.rst

 There are two levels of configuration for Cyclone DDS with shared memory support, the shared memory service (iceoryx) level, and the Cyclone DDS level.

-The performance of the shared memory service is strongly dependant on how well its configuration matches up with the use cases it will be asked to support, and large gains in performance can be made by configuring it correctly.
+The performance of the shared memory service is strongly dependent on how well its configuration matches up with the use cases it will be asked to support, and large gains in performance can be made by configuring it correctly.

 The memory of iceoryx is layed out as numbers of fixed-size segments, which taken together are iceoryx's memory pool.
 When a subscriber requests a block of memory from iceoryx, the smallest block which will fit the requested size and is available is provided to the subscriber from the pool.
+If no blocks can be found which satisfy these requirements, the publisher requesting the block will give an error, and abort the process.

+For testing, the default memory configuration usually suffices.
+The default configuration has blocks in varying numbers and sizes up to 4MiB, and iceoryx falls back to this configuration when it is not supplied with a suitable configuration file or cannot find one at the default location.

 To ensure the best performance with the smallest footprint, the user is advised to configure iceoryx in such a manner that the memory pool only consists of blocks which will be useful to the exchanges to be done.
 Additionally, due to header information being sent along with the sample, the block size required from the pool is 64 bytes larger than the data type being exchanged.
 Lastly, iceoryx requires that the blocks be aligned to 4 bytes.